You Credit Score- How's Your FICO?

 • Balances on your Credit Cards - How many accounts do you have, and how much do you owe?

-These factors are weighted differently depending on which formula the agency uses.
-The result is one number.
-Credit scores can be as low as 300 and as high as 800.
+These factors are assigned weights based on the formula being used.
+The results are added up and distilled into a single number.
+FICO scores range from 300 to 800.
 Higher scores are better.
 Most home buyers have a score above 620.

-To raise your FICO score, you've got to have the credit reports that the agencies use to build it, and of course, you need the score itself.
+Before you can improve your score, you have to obtain your score and make certain that the credit reports from each agency are correct.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-For a reasonable fee, you can get your FICO from all three reporting agencies, along with your credit report.
+For a reasonable fee, you can get your FICO from all three agencies, along with your credit report.
 They also provide helpful information and tools that help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report once a year from the three major credit reporting agencies at AnnualCreditReport.com.
-While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.
+You can get a free credit report once per year from all three credit reporting agencies at AnnualCreditReport.com.
+These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Armed with this info, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.

 Got a Question?